 The matriarch of the family is Olivia.
 Her husband Ben, the patriarch, has just died unexpectedly and she is left with their five grown sons, their families, and her sister Diane.
 She’s also left with a secret from Ben regarding one of their sons.
 Olivia decides to take some time to spend which each of the boys and in doing so, she discovers that each and every one of them has their own little secrets they’ve been hiding.

-I follow Jay’s blog and conversate with him from time to time, so I already knew he was a good writer, but this writing to me is even more delightful, the plot was so unique and the book was put together perfectly.
+I enjoyed the writing and the plot was unique to me.
+I thought the book was put together perfectly.
 Readers know that it takes more than just a good writer to offer a great book and everyone has their own opinions on this.
 Some say they need to be captivated and that the characters need good development.
 Others say they really want to ‘think’ or be taken on an adventure, but a good book to me is one that makes you feel, and this book did that for me.
 I had a myriad of emotions.
-I laughed, became shocked, cried, jumped for joy, and got angry at times throughout the book.
+I laughed, cried, jumped for joy, and got angry at times throughout the book.
 It’s truly heart-wrenching at times!
 I can’t remember the last time I was this emotionally involved with characters.
 It’s definitely been a while!

 As far as the end, I liked it, but I expected something different.
 I wasn’t sure if I was happy with Olivia’s choices, or Rowena’s choice for that matter, but it turned out that I was pleased with it.

-Overall, I loved this book and I’d recommend this book to anyone.
+Overall, I enjoyed this book and I’d recommend this book to anyone.
 What a ride.
 I can’t wait for the next book!
 Every star for Watching Glass Shatter!

 - Paperback: 296 pages